Identify, classify and protect your critical operations and data

 Critical data: necessary for production in the value chain.
 They are not necessarily confidential, but require a high level of availability.
 These include production orders, stock and inventory, machine parameters, assembly drawings, your code or algorithms).

 Sensitive data: confidential, but not essential for production.
 It must be protected from unauthorized access or disclosure.
 In each country, there are laws that explain what is considered personal data and how to protect it.
-This includes, for example, data from Human Resources or Finance.
+They consists of names, contact details and anything that can identify someone.

 In both cases, you want to protect data, but not necessarily in the same way, nor with the same impact.
 If your machine settings are stolen, it will take a lot of investment to replicate your product.
 On the other hand, stealing an algorithm can quickly undermine your competitive advantage.
 Similarly, fines for theft of sensitive data vary widely.